RainingChain/Z64LuaHooks/README.md

 This project provides support for mods for Ocarina of Time JP 1.0.

-It is meant to work right out of the box.
+All you need to use it is a Ocarina of Time JP 1.0 ROM and the [Bizhawk emulator](http://tasvideos.org/BizHawk.html).
+No setup required, it works right out of the box.

-This means it must require no external dependencies other than the project .lua files, the unmodified JP 1.0 ROM and unmodified [Bizhawk emulator](http://tasvideos.org/BizHawk.html).

 ####Goal:
+- Provide read/write addresses support by id.
+Ex: `Addr.getById("Amount.Bomb").set(10)`
 - Provide event support.
 Ex: `Utils.onButtonPress`
-- Provide read/write addresses support by id.
-Ex: `Addr.getById("Amount.Bomb").set(10) `
 - Provide Enum.
 Ex: `CST.ACTOR_TYPE.Bomb == 0x0010`
 - Provide Actor RAM map.
 Ex: `Actor.new(pointerToBomb).x.set(10)`
 - Provide modular Mod support.
 Ex: See `/Mods` folder.